Get A Quote

 Why Do You Need to Insulate Wires?

-You may know the importance of insulated wiring but not know exactly why it’s so essential.
+You may know wire insulation’s importance but not exactly why it’s so essential.
+Here are key reasons why insulating wires is critical:

 1. Safety

-Electrical wire insulation is essential to keep an area safe and help individuals avoid electric shock.
-The Occupational Safety and Health Administration (OSHA) considers exposed wires, worn insulation and removed insulation as electrical hazards.
-In wet conditions, from bathrooms to rain, the risk of shock increases.
+Electrical wire insulation is essential to keeping an area safe and helping individuals avoid electric shock.
+The Occupational Safety and Health Administration (OSHA) considers exposed wires, worn insulation, and removed insulation electrical hazards.
+The risk of shock increases in wet conditions, from bathrooms to rain.

 2. Durability and Protection

 Wiring is made of metals that can corrode with exposure to water.
-Insulation protects materials like copper and steel from exposure to the elements so they can withstand their surroundings and last longer.
-If wiring wasn’t insulated, it wouldn’t last nearly as long or be as effective.
+Insulation protects materials like copper and steel from exposure to the elements to withstand their surroundings and last longer.
+If wiring wasn’t insulated, it wouldn’t last as long or as effective.
 Though no material can perfectly insulate a wire, any insulation is better than none.

 3. Leakage Prevention